datatrail-jhu/00_intro/manuscript/07_rstudio_cloud.md

 ?
 Why is account setup important?

 a) Different accounts will be used throughout the course.
-b) Various accounts are requried to do fun data science stuff.
+b) Various accounts are required to do fun data science stuff.
 c) Usernames are required and it's important to choose a good username.
 D) All of the above.